 The next three images are of the added-to Page 8, and the extra leaf (Page 8* and Page 8†).

-One of the most famous illustrations of Livingstone: he being attacked by a lion.
+Below: one of the most famous illustrations of Livingstone, wherein he is being attacked by a lion

 I also have a copy of the first British edition with the color lithographs that has been rebound in full leather.